danwood1992/basic-port-scanner/README.md

 or using Pip

 $ pip install python-nmap
-Now you may invoke nmap from pythonI
+Now you may invoke nmap from python